luliandro/automatic-aws-db-shutdown/README.md

 we have 2 branches

 - master works for provisioned instances
-- serverless works for serverless clusters
+- serverless works for serverles and provisioned clusters

 #### Prerequisites
 - Install Node.js (https://nodejs.org/en/download/)